runag/runag/README.md

 #### `RUNAG_BIN_PATH`

-That variable is here to help you to generate scripts or systemd units that might need to use runag.
+That variable is here to help you to generate scripts or systemd units that might need to use rùnag.
-Anywhere you put runag, the variable will reflect it actual location.
+Anywhere you put rùnag, the variable will reflect it actual location.
-If you put runag into your home directory them value will be `"${HOME}/.runag/bin"`.
+If you put rùnag into your home directory them value will be `"${HOME}/.runag/bin"`.
 You could use that file as an executable or you could source that file in your scripts.

 #### `RUNAG_UPDATE_SECRETS`